Select Page

 Regardless of this deep rooted stigma, there’s several reasons why someone would want to divulge their vampyric nature.

 Perhaps you’re feeling as if you’re having an awakening and are looking to find help.
 Maybe you’ve found the vampyre community and are now looking to get involved.
 Maybe you’ve found some kindred spirits along the way and you’re ready to take the plunge.
 Maybe you see an organization you like and you want to pursue it.
-You found an event and you want to check it out.
+Maybe you found an event and you want to check it out.
 Suddenly you’re in a bunch of photographs from Vampyre Events and you want to post them or you’re being tagged in them and suddenly you’ve got your first public cord to the vampyre community.
 Perhaps your family sees you indulging in all this vampire stuff online.
 Will they question you?
 What will you tell them?
 Will your job see these posts and question you at all?
 What will you tell them?
-Will you be straight up public with it?
+Will you be open to the public with it?
 Will you keep your family and career totally separate from this part of your life?
 If so, how?
 These questions are a series of questions every vampyre needs to contemplate and figure out the answers to.
 Every vampyre’s answers to these questions will be different.
-They may even change over time.
+They may even change over time, which is part of why you should carefully contemplate just how open you are about your nature.

 When you’re debating telling someone your nature,